 - Builds self-confidence.

-- It increases serotonin production which influences mood and behaviour.
-Low levels of serotonin are associated with depression, obesity, insomnia and headaches.
+- It increases serotonin production which influences mood and behavior.
+Low levels of serotonin are associated with depression, obesity, insomnia, and headaches.

-- Helps in chronic diseases like allergies , arthritis etc.
+- Helps with chronic diseases like allergies, arthritis, etc.

 - Helps in post-operative healing.

-- Also reduces activity of viruses and emotional distress.
+- Also reduces the activity of viruses and emotional distress.